janosgyerik/homepage/_posts/2013-06-01-debugging-deprecation-warnings-in-django.markdown

 python -W error manage.py runserver
 ```

 This way deprecation warnings will raise an error and from the stack trace it's easy to find the perpetrator.
 In my case it was `django-openid-auth`, which at version 0.5 is still using the old format.
-I recently learned about <a href="https://github.com/omab/django-social-auth">`django-social-auth`</a>, probably I'll be switching to that one in the near future.
+I recently learned about [`django-social-auth`](https://github.com/omab/django-social-auth), probably I'll be switching to that one in the near future.